About Us > Resources

 I mailed back my proposal + deposit as described above.
 What happens next?

-During the busy periods, it takes 10-14 days from when you mailed back the proposal for us to receive it and for your project to work its way through our customer service, product ordering, and crew scheduling departments.
-After 2-3 weeks, your project will be assigned a “week of” installation date.
-At that point you’ll be sent an email reminding you of any responsibilities you might have to complete prior to the installation.
-This correspondence will also inform you of your “week of” install date.
-A day or two before the installation, the Scheduler will call to let you know the exact day the crew will be arriving.
-During the quieter periods (i.e. Winter) projects may progress much faster – your Estimator will let you know if this is the case.
+During our busy seasons, it typically takes 10-14 days from the time you mail your proposal for us to receive it and for your project to move through customer service, product ordering, and crew scheduling.
+After 2-3 weeks, your project will be assigned a “week of” installation window.
+At that time, you’ll receive an email confirming your installation week and reminding you of any responsibilities you may need to complete before the crew arrives.
+The afternoon prior to your installation, our Scheduler will contact you with the time you can expect to see the crew.
+During quieter periods (i.e. Winter), projects may move more quickly.
+Your Estimator will let you know if that is the case.

 You mention my “responsibilities” above – what are those?

 It depends on your project, so your Estimator will make your specific responsibilities clear to you.
-Typical customer responsibilities include marking the property lines and/or having the property surveyed, pulling permits, marking irrigation lines, and calling DigSafe.
+Typical customer responsibilities include marking the property lines and/or having the property surveyed, pulling permits and marking irrigation lines.
 Importantly, many projects require the homeowner to clear the new fence lines of brush/bushes/trees before the fence can be installed.

 Do I need to pull a permit for my fence?